karlhorky/talk-notes/2015-09-26-cssconf-eu.md

 - flexbox requires a mental shift in how you think about and approach layout
 - RWD is not binary - it's a continuum
 - flexbox can help make your site more responsive than it already is
+- [use Modernizr with flexbox](http://zomigi.com/blog/using-modernizr-with-flexbox/ "Blogpost by Zoe") in case you need to separate styles for [non supporting browsers](http://caniuse.com/#search=flexbox)